 Time And Location

-Right from the start, the system can start personalizing the user’s session with intent data based on the time of their visit and their location.
+From the start, the system can personalize a user’s session with intent data based on their time and location.

-Time of day is also taken into account to guess the user’s intent: for example, if you log into a health store during the evening, you might be shown relaxing, sleep-inducing teas, herbs, and pillows, while in the morning you’d see energizing drinks and yoga gear.
+Time of day is also taken into account to guess the user’s intent.
+Say you log into a health store during the evening.
+You might be shown relaxing, sleep-inducing teas, herbs, and pillows.
+In the morning you’d see energizing drinks and yoga gear.

 That doesn’t mean, of course, that the user’s shopping path is set in stone from that moment on.
 After all, it’s quite possible for people to look for relaxing teas in the morning after a sleepless night!

-With every new user behavior and web search, the algorithm enriches the user’s profile with more information, increasing the relevancy of their search by serving up personalized recommendations.
+With every new user behavior, the algorithm enriches the user’s profile with more information.
+This increases the relevancy and creates a truly personalized search experience.

 An intent-driven personalization platform should include a good auto-complete system.
-User’s queries are often cryptic or full of typos, so it is essential that the system knows how to read between the lines to decode intent.
+User’s searches can be cryptic or full of typos.
+It’s essential that the system knows how to decipher the content of the query to decode intent.

-If it’s a shoe shop that doesn’t offer sweaters, the system should be able to recognize that this is most likely a typo and autocorrect it, leading the user to the right result without them having to correct themselves.
+If it’s a shoe site that doesn’t sell sweaters, the system should recognize that this is likely a typo.
+It should lead the user to the right search result without them having to correct themselves.

 Predictive Category Suggestions